evertrol/more-git/README.md

 This pushes the current branch to the "origin" server (i.e., GitHub), onto a branch called `fix-spelling`.
-For good practice, keep the branch name on both sides the same, as not to confuse anyone.
+For good practice, keep the branch name on both sides the same, as not to confuse anyone (including yourself).

-If you now navigate to the GitHub fork in your browser, you'll see the new branch.
+If you now navigate to the GitHub fork in your browser, you'll also see the new branch.
 Actually, you'll probably see a large banner with a green background suggesting to make a "pull request".
 Ignore this banner for now.

-Instead, check out the list of branches in the central menu (i.e., not the one at the top, but just below the repository title).
-You should see a `main` branch and a `fix-spelling` branch.

 If you find the second menu item, "2 Branches", you can see both branches, subdivided in a few categories.
 Notably, you can see that `fix-spelling` is 1 commit ahead of `main`, which is indeed what we expect.

-Back to the terminal, to push the other branch:
+Go back to the terminal, and push the other branch:

 ```
 git switch clarify-qa